eeditiones/jinks-templates/README.md

     tmpl:process($input, $context, map { "plainText": false() })
 ```

 The input is constructed as XML, but serialized into a string for the call to `tmpl:process`.
-The context map contains a single property, which will become available as variable `$title` within template expressions.
+The context map in this example contains a single property, which will become available as variable `$title` (corresponding to its entry's name) within template expressions.

 ### Specifying a resolver

-The `resolver` function is needed if you would like to use `[% include %]`, `[% extends %]` or `[% import %]` in your templates.
-It should point to a function with one parameter: the relative path to the resource, and should return a map with two fields:
+Defining a `resolver` function in the configuration map is needed if you would like to use the `[% include %]`, `[% extends %]` or `[% import %]` template expressions in your templates.
+Its value should be a function item that takes one parameter - the relative path to the resource - and that returns a map with two entries:

 * `path`: the absolute path to the resource
 * `content`: the content of the resource as a string

 If the resource cannot be resolved, the empty sequence should be returned.
-In the following example we're prepending the assumed application root (`$config:app-root`) to get an absolute path and load the resource:
+In the following example, we're prepending the assumed application root (`$config:app-root`) to the supplied relative path to get an absolute path and load the resource:

 ```xquery
 import module namespace tmpl="http://e-editiones.org/xquery/templates";